discordjs/guide/guide/oauth2/README.md

 ```

 ::: warning
 The content-type for the token url must be `application/x-www-form-urlencoded`.
-This is why `formUrlEncode()` is used.
+This is why `URLSearchParams` is used.
 :::

 Now try visiting your OAuth2 url and authorizing your application.
 Once you're redirected, you should see something like this in your console.